What Should The Operator Of A Powerboat Do

 Powerboat operators must strictly adhere to the Rules of the Navigation, often known as the Collision Regulations.
 These international rules govern the rights-of-way and safe navigation practices for all vessels.
 Key aspects include:

-- Marking Systems: Understand and follow the buoyage system (lateral markings) in your area to navigate safely through channels and marked waterways.
+• Marking Systems: Understand and follow the buoyage system (lateral markings) in your area to deal with safely through channels and marked waterways.

 2. Safe Speed and Distance:

 Maintaining a safe speed is vital for several reasons.
+So maintain a safe distance from other vessels, shorelines, and any potential hazards such as submerged objects or shallow water.
+Always operate at a speed appropriate for the conditions and the area you are in.
 It allows for better control of the vessel, reduces the risk of accidents, and minimizes the potential for wake damage to shorelines and other boats.
-Always operate at a speed appropriate for the conditions and the area you are in.
-Maintain a safe distance from other vessels, shorelines, and any potential hazards such as submerged objects or shallow water.
 Reduce speed significantly when approaching other vessels, navigating in congested areas, or in reduced visibility.

 3. Awareness of Surroundings: Constant Vigilance